nmachine-io/kerbi/README.md

   type: NodePort
 ```

 ### 📜 Basic Templating with YAML embedded with Ruby

-Kerbi lets you do your basic templating in YAML embedded with Ruby (`ERB`),
+Kerbi lets you do your basic templating with Ruby embedded YAML (`ERB`),
-keeping your template files readable and singular focused, while moving any
+keeping your template files readable to all and singularly focused,
-real logic to mixers, shown in the following section.
+while your more complex logic goes in Mixers shown in the following section.

 **`deployment.yaml.erb`**
 ```yaml